EtDet/FEHSimulation/README.md

 because it is a live-service game, it will happen.

 I am but a college student with this being a passion project, so this will be in progress for a while lol.

+Currently, the repository is in an unusable state, but will be cleaned up in the future for use.